Top Tips to Create an Engaging and Useful Chatbot

 The algorithm controls a chatbot, but it is not an algorithm.

 Never forget a chatbot is only as good as its content.
-A chatbot is controlled by algorithms and can assist by machine learning.
+Algorithms control a chatbot and can assist by machine learning.
 But before ML starts working, the chatbots need to set rules and need content to speak.
-Now here comes the role of content designer, UX writer, or content strategist to define.
+Now here comes the role of content designer, UX writer, or content strategist.

-Tips to ensure your bots have got all necessary details to build an engaging conversation with the user;
+Tips to ensure your bots have all the necessary details to build an engaging conversation with the user;

 -